Are you suffering from an injury, or were you diagnosed with a severe health condition that has made it unlikely you will return to work?

 The time frame for a TPD claim can vary depending on the complexity of your case and the responsiveness of the insurer.
 Generally, it can take anywhere from 2 to 12 months for a TPD claim to be processed and paid out.

 However, some cases may take longer if there are disputes or delays along the way.
-You can read more about how long do TPD claims take in our blog post.

 What is the average payout for TPD?